Xzensi/NipahTV/docs/diagrams/architecture_c4_classes.md

 -  **Service Worker Lifetime:** Still relies on active `Port` connections or other keep-alive.
 -  **Storage Limits:** Service Worker storage has limits. `MessageStore` holds raw data. `UserStore` holds state per user per room. `LRUMessageCache` adds overhead.
 Consider pruning/limits for all.
 IndexedDB might be necessary for larger stores.
 -  **Complexity:** This model is more complex due to on-demand processing, caching, and invalidation logic within `MessageProcessorService`.
 The `EmoteLifecycleManager` still manages complex reference counting, now tied to rooms.
+Provider registration adds an initialization step but simplifies `EmoteManager`.
 -  **Cache Invalidation Logic:** Determining exactly which caches to invalidate on `EmoteSetUpdateEvent` relies on `EmoteLifecycleManager` correctly tracking which rooms requested which context keys.
 -  **`_generateEmoteContextKey` Reliability:** Still crucial.
 -  **`EmoteRegistry` Complexity:** Remains complex.
--  **Error Handling:** Robust error handling is crucial throughout the new processing flow.
+-  **Error Handling:** Robust error handling is crucial throughout the new processing flow and provider interactions.
 -  **Third-Party Cosmetics:** Handled via pipeline middleware accessing decentralized state.
 Cache invalidation for _third-party_ state changes (e.g., user equips new 7TV cosmetic) needs consideration (e.g., third-party module publishes an event that MPS listens for to invalidate specific user entries in cache, or full cache invalidation).
+Internal state cleanup relies on subscribing to `RoomSubscriptionDestroyedEvent`.
+Provider instances manage their own state lifecycle.